dirkgermany/LILA/README.md

 - [Monitoring](#monitoring)
   - [How to monitor](#how-to-monitor)

 ## Key features
 1. **Lightweight**: One Package, two Tables, one Sequence.
 That's it!
 2. **Concurrent Logging**: Supports multiple, simultaneous log entries from the same or different sessions without blocking
 3. **Monitoring**: You have the option to observe your applications via SQL or via the API
+4. **Hybrid Execution:**: Run LILA locally within your session or offload processing to a dedicated LILA-Server
-4. **Data Integrity**: Uses autonomous transactions to guarantee log persistence regardless of the main transaction's outcome
+5. **Data Integrity**: Uses autonomous transactions to guarantee log persistence regardless of the main transaction's outcome
-5. **Smart Context Capture**: Automatically records ERR_STACK,  ERR_BACKTRACE, and ERR_CALLSTACK based on log level—deep insights with zero manual effort
+6. **Smart Context Capture**: Automatically records ERR_STACK,  ERR_BACKTRACE, and ERR_CALLSTACK based on log level—deep insights with zero manual effort
-6. **Optional self-cleaning**: Automatically purges expired logs per application during session start—no background jobs or schedulers required
+7. **Optional self-cleaning**: Automatically purges expired logs per application during session start—no background jobs or schedulers required
-7. **Future Ready**: Built for the latest Oracle 26ai (2026), and fully tested with existing 19c environment
+8. **Future Ready**: Built for the latest Oracle 26ai (2026), and fully tested with existing 19c environment
-8. **Small Footprint**:  ~1k lines of logical PL/SQL code ensures simple quality and security control, fast compilation, zero bloat and minimal Shared Pool utilization (reducing memory pressure and fragmentation)
+9. **Small Footprint**:  ~1k lines of logical PL/SQL code ensures simple quality and security control, fast compilation, zero bloat and minimal Shared Pool utilization (reducing memory pressure and fragmentation)

 ---
 ## Fast integration